pkiel/notebook/_posts/2022-08-03-ulink2022GrowthAnalysis.md

 Here I created a random intercept model to include tank effect, i.e. including variability within tanks into the model.
-This decreased the AIC from 44 to 12, and therefore the random tank effect should be included for analysis.
+This decreased the AIC from 66 to 31, and therefore the random tank effect should be included for analysis.

+As a reminder, here is the fixed effects model as shown above:

 ``` r
 modFixed <- totalGrowth %>%